dashpay/docs/docs/user/wallets/dashcore/advanced.rst

 .. warning::
   Wallet-related RPCs require using the ``-rpcwallet`` option when more than one wallet file is loaded.
 This is to ensure the RPC command is executed using the correct wallet.
-See the `Core developer documentation <https://dashcore.readme.io/docs/core-api-ref-remote-procedure-calls#multi-wallet-support>`__ for additional information.
+See the :ref:`Core developer documentation <core:api-rpc-multi-wallet-support>` for additional information.

 Open a wallet